 Founded in 2015, a bioinformatics startup Deep Genomics developed new machine learning methods that can find patterns in massive datasets and infer computer models of how cells read the genome and generate biomolecules.

-Another company, a Boston-based biopharma startup BergHealth, uses artificial intelligence-based analytics platform to engage the difference between healthy and disease environment in patient biology.
+Another company, a Boston-based biopharma startup BergHealth, uses an artificial intelligence-based analytics platform to engage the difference between healthy and disease environment in patient biology.
 According to the company’s CEO Niven Narain, the model they are using does not exist anywhere in the world: “We’ve taken the genomics, looked at the metabolites and lipids, proteins, the clinical data, the drugs patients have used, the outcome they have, to really map this full narrative of patients”, he says.

 Palo Alto-based bioinformatics startup NuMedii, Inc uses exclusive Big Data technology, originally developed at Stanford University, to analyze large amounts of scientific data together with proprietary biological network-based algorithms to discover drug-disease connections and biomarkers that are predictive of efficacy.
 The startup is active in the field of Integrative genomics, network-based methods, large-scale machine learning, and chemoinformatics.